xlab-ub/LLMChatLinker/README.md

 - **LLM_UPDATE**: Update an existing LLM.
 - **LLM_DELETE**: Delete an LLM.
 - **LLM_LIST**: List all LLMs.
+- **LLM_LIST_BY_PROVIDER**: List all LLMs for a provider.

 ### Examples

 Below are some example usage scripts to interact with LLMChatLinker.

 #### 1. Create a User

+User creation requires a username and a profile.
+The response will contain the user ID.
+Make sure to replace `{USER_ID}` with the actual user ID in the subsequent instructions.

 ```python
 from llmchatlinker.message_queue import publish_message